defold/defold.github.io/manuals/font.md

 ---
+brief: This manual describes how Defold handles fonts and how to bring fonts onto the screen in your games.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Font files","Creating a font","Properties","Distance field fonts","Bitmap BMFonts","Artifacts and best practices","Font Cache"]
 title: Fonts in Defold manual
-brief: This manual describes how Defold handles fonts and how to bring fonts onto the screen in your games.
+toc: '["Font files","Creating a font","Properties","Distance field fonts","Bitmap
+  BMFonts","Artifacts and best practices","Font Cache"]'
 ---

 # Font files